Skip to main content

 • Lint compositions for structural issues (lint)

-• Inspect rendered visual layout for text overflow and clipped containers (inspect)
+• Inspect rendered visual layout for text overflow, clipped containers, and overlapping text, plus verify motion intent against the seeked timeline (inspect)

 • Capture key frames as PNG screenshots (snapshot)